xp4xbox/Ducky-Encoder/readme.md

 # Ducky Encoder
 A USB Rubber Ducky Script encoder written in HTA/VBscript.
-Requires [duckencode.jar](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads) to be placed in the `c:\temp` folder.
 Please refer to the [instructable](https://www.instructables.com/id/USB-Rubber-Ducky-Script-Encoder-VBScript/) for more information.

 ## Usage

-1. If you don't already have a folder called temp in your C drive, create one.
+1. If you don't already have a folder called `temp` in the root of your `C` drive, create one.

-2. Install Java if you don't already have it installed:  https://www.java.com/en/
+2. Install (Java)[https://www.java.com/en/] if you don't already have it installed.

-2. Download the `duckencode.jar` from https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads
+2. Download the (duckencode.jar)[https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Downloads]
 and place it in your `c:\temp` folder

 3. Run `Duck.hta` with the two other files in the same directory, or `Duck.exe` if you are using the standalone .exe version.